 Children enter the school from a variety of social and economic backgrounds.
-Our deprivation indicator is 0.10

 The school is situated in the village of Hemingbrough, just outside the market town of Selby.
 We are a community school, maintained by the Local Authority (North Yorkshire).
 The village comprises of a range of housing from private to council accommodation with a mainly white British population.
-The village is popular with commuters and over the last 10 years has seen a range of new housing being built.
+The village is popular with commuters and has seen a range of new housing being built.
 Predominantly the school serves families from the village and South Duffield.
+The community served:-